 - CDC (Centers for Disease Control and Prevention), Malaria and Travelers

-- Ações de Controle da Malária – Manual para Profissionais de Saúde na Atenção Básica, Ministério da Saude do Brazil, 2005
+- Ações de Controle da Malária – Manual para Profissionais de Saúde na Atenção Básica, Ministério da Saude do Brasil, 2005

 A big thank you to my friend Raquel, who is a nurse working in Angola and listened to all my doubts about Malaria.